-- 1. Create a pipeline configuration file.
-This is an XML file that is stored in z/OS UNIX System Services file system.
-It defines what message handler programs and header processing programs are used to process outbound Web service requests, and the responses. - CICS provides a standard set of message handlers and header processing programs that you can use to enable different options in your pipeline, for example sending SOAP 1.1 or SOAP 1.2 messages.
-A basic pipeline sample basicsoap11requester.xml is provided in library /usr/lpp/cicsts/samples/pipelines, which you can use as a basis for adding in additional message handlers as appropriate. - a.
-Review the CICS-supplied message handlers to see if they meet your processing requirements.
-CICS provides the following handlers and header programs: - SOAP message handlers, to process SOAP 1.1 or 1.2 messages.
-You can only support one level of SOAP in a service requester pipeline. - MTOM handler, to process MIME Multipart/Related messages that conform to the MTOM/XOP specifications. - Security handler, to process secure Web service messages. - WS-AT header processing program, to process atomic transaction messages.
+- 1. Optional: If you want to use a Java pipeline, ensure that a JVMSERVER resource exists with the JAVA_PIPELINE=YES option specified in the JVM Profile.
+A JVM server can handle SOAP processing for many Java pipelines. - 2.
+Define the message handlers and header processing programs that you want to include in the pipeline configuration file to process inbound web service requests, and their responses.
+CICS provides the following handlers and header processing programs: - SOAP message handlers, to process SOAP 1.1 or 1.2 messages.
+You can only support one level of SOAP in a service requester pipeline. - MTOM handler, to process MIME Multipart/Related messages that conform to the MTOM/XOP specifications. - Security handler, to process secure web service messages. - WS-AT header processing program, to process atomic transaction messages.